v-gsrihitha/v-gsrihitha/SlackAudit/Readme.md

 <a name="action">

 ## Action Name Limit for Sentinel Integration
-- While connecting to sentinel, In the Action field, you can enter up to 30 action names at once separated by commas.
+- While connecting to sentinel, In the Action Type field, you can enter up to 30 action names at once separated by commas.